 Do I need a discrimination lawyer?

-Have you been discriminated against, harassed, or faced sexual orientation discrimination in the workplace?
+Have you been discriminated against, harassed, or faced sexual orientation discrimination?
 If so, you may need the help of a discrimination lawyer.
-Discrimination can happen in many ways, and sometimes maybe subtle enough to cause you to question whether or not it is really happening.
+Discrimination can happen in many ways, and sometimes may be subtle enough to cause you to question whether or not it is really happening.
 If you think you have been discriminated against, but aren’t sure – keep reading to see if you should seek out the help of a discrimination lawyer.